wangby511/System-Design-Architecture-and-Infra/design-common.md

 We should avoid those two problems: 1) unbalanced data - The data distribution is not uniform.
 2) hot key issue - There is a lot of load on a partition.
 In such cases, either we have to create more DB partitions or have to re-balance existing partitions.

 **Replication** - Replication means sharing information to ensure consistency between redundant resources to improve reliability, fault-tolerance, or accessibility.
+It is widely used in many database management systems(DBMS), usually with a primary-replica relationship between the original and the replica copies.

-**Microservice** - Break down the application into logical components such that these components become services of their own.
+**Micro Service** - Break down the application into logical components such that these components become services of their own.
 So each team would work on the services that handle their features.
 These services will now be communicating with each other via a set of API calls like REST APIs or Remote Procedure Calls.

 Benefits: Each team/system does one thing and does it well, without worrying about breaking another set of features.
 It is easier for developing independently, testing and scaling.